 Stunning Athens, named after the goddess of wisdom, Athena, is not only the capital city of Greece, but one of the oldest continually inhabited cities in the world.
 Brimming with aromatic tavernas, lively neighbourhoods, and plenty of ancient culture mixed with modernity, there is nothing quite like holidays to Athens.

-In preparation for the 2004 Olympic Games a lot of money was spent on regenerating the city and it is now a great place to go for a holiday.
-Gone are the days when Athens was just the best place to fly into before catching a boat to the Greek Islands, the city now exudes a certain charm and character which attracts holidaymakers from across the world.
+In preparation for the 2004 Olympic Games, a lot of money was spent on regenerating the city which in turn boosted the city’s appeal for great holidays in Athens.
+Gone are the days when Athens was just the best place to fly into before catching a boat to the Greek Islands like Mykonos or Santorini, the city now exudes a certain charm and character which attracts holidaymakers from across the world.

 There are some great beaches within easy reach of Athens allowing you to enjoy the benefits of a major city combined with the obvious attraction of a Greek beach holiday.
-Travel a few miles along the south-east to the district of Glyfada where there are some excellent beaches although many of them are private so you may have to pay to enjoy them.
+Travel a few miles along the south-east to the district of Glyfada where you’ll find some uncrowded beaches, although many of them are private so you may have to pay to enjoy them.